Empowering Change

 Ethics

-Exhibiting moral courage; practicing sound management and transparency; embracing human imperfection and uncertainty in the service of justice
+Exhibiting moral courage; practicing sound management and transparency; embracing human imperfection and uncertainty in the service of justice.

-Responsive & Inspired Instruction
+Responsive & Inspired Instructional Leadership

-August and April Intensives and Monthly Cohort Sessions
+August and February Intensives and Monthly Cohort Sessions

 Monthly Assignments in Preparation for Sessions and Projects

-On time completion of monthly reading and homework assignments in preparation for each session is required.
+On-time completion of monthly reading and homework assignments in preparation for each session is required.
 Participants are notified of assignments at least one month in advance.

 PSi Capstone Leadership Project